 Allan Punzalan Isaac is Associate Professor of American Studies and English at Rutgers University-New Brunswick.
 His book, American Tropics: Articulating Filipino America (2006), was the recipient of the Association for Asian American Studies Cultural Studies Book Award.

 Helen Heran Jun is Associate Professor in the English Department and the African American Studies Department at the University of Illinois, Chicago.
 She is author of Race for Citizenship: Black Orientalism and Asian Uplift from Pre-Emancipation to Neoliberal America (NYU Press, 2011).

-Moon-Ho Jung is Associate Professor and the Walker Family Endowed Professor of History at the University of Washington, Seattle.
-He is author of Coolies and Cane: Race, Labor, and Sugar in the Age of Emancipation (2006) and editor of The Rising Tide of Color: Race, State Violence, and Radical Movements across the Pacific (2014).
-His current project is The Unruly Pacific: Race and the Politics of Empire and Revolution, 1898–1941 (forthcoming).
+Moon-Ho Jung is Dio Richardson Professor of History at the University of Washington Seattle.
+He is the author of Coolies and Cane: Race, Labor, and Sugar in the Age of Emancipation and the editor of The Rising Tide of Color: Race, State Violence, and Radical Movements Across the Pacific.

 David Kyuman Kim is Associate Professor of Religious Studies and American Studies at Connecticut College, where he also served as the Inaugural Director of the Center for the Comparative Study of Race and Ethnicity.
 He is author of Melancholic Freedom: Agency and the Spirit of Politics (2007) and co-editor of The Post-Secular in Question (NYU Press, 2012), and co-edits the book series RaceReligion.